RubaEgbaria/a_star_maze_solver/README.md

 # maze_solver

+A* Algorithm for Maze Solving
+Description:
+In this project, you will implement the A* algorithm to find the shortest path through a maze.
+The maze will be represented as a grid, and you will visualize the maze along with the nodes tested during the search process.
+Make sure your tool has the following:
+- Maze Generation: Create a maze generator that provides users with the option to either generate random mazes or manually design their own maze by adding walls, start points, and goal points through a graphical user interface (GUI) o The user may add up to two targets
+- Maze Solving Algorithms:
+o Implement the search algorithm using A* o As heuristic function allows the user to select between Manhattan distance, and Euclidean distance o Display on the screen how many steps you need to reach the target, and the tested nodes

 A* algorithm
 g(n) = cost of the path from the start node to node n h(n) = heuristic that estimates the cost of the cheapest path from n to the goal